blittable/rustup/src/lessons/lesson_nineteen/README.md

 _______
 ## The Bleeding Edge: Wasmtime and WASI

 There is a proposal to extend the he shared assembly standard beyond the browser.
-The proposal is for `wasi` which is a runtime with file system access, but sandboxed.
+The proposal is for `wasi` which is a runtime with file system access and other standard POSIX-like features, but securely sandboxed.

 1 - `cargo new --bin demo`